Renovation Cost Calculator

 Why is the bathroom more expensive per m²?

-How long does renovation typically take?
+How long does a renovation typically take?

 How can I reduce renovation costs?